HL7NZ/hpi/input/pagecontent/faq.md

 #### Do inactive facilities get returned on the HPI FHIR API?

-When the HPI access team find a facility that is no longer operating they add a disestablishment date, making the facility inactive on the HPI.
+When the HPI access team find a facility that is no longer operating they add a disestablishment date making the facility inactive on the HPI.

 In FHIR this is represented in two ways.
 The facility will have:
 * an 'established' period with an end date, and